AtishaRibeiro/lagartixa/posts/globe/text.md

 The approach I decided to go with was to turn the globe and all of the countries on it into separate 3D meshes.
 It became a small obsessions during the 2 months that I worked on this, to the point that I don't care if there are better methods.

+A fair warning, this is my first technical blog post, and a fairly abstract one at that.
+As such, in some parts I really struggled explaining what is going on exactly, apologies for that.

 ## Getting the data

 All country data was obtained from [Natural Earth](https://www.naturalearthdata.com/) which provides tons of geographical data.